 - TA: Yutong Huang (firstname.lastname@example.org)

 Each assigned paper has three questions that you need to answer.
 Prior to each lecture, you should submit a summary of the paper (in 2-3 sentences) and your answers to the three questions.
-Submission instructions will be posted shortly.
+Submit your paper summary and question answers on Canvas before the corresponding class starts.

 The goals of paper discussion are to both learn what the paper proposes/builds and discuss the topic in a more general setting.
 All students should actively participate in class discuussion.